 2. High population growth rate/size

 Another common characteristic of developing countries is that they either have high population growth rates or large populations.
-Often, this is because of lack of family planning options, lack of sex education and the belief that more children could result in a higher labor force for the family to earn income from.
+Often, this is because of lack of family planning options, lack of sex education and the belief that more children could result in a higher labor force for the family to earn income.
 This increase in recent decades could be because of higher birth rates and reduced death rates through improved health care.

 3. High rates of unemployment